 Photo – Roger Spencer

 It all seems to stem from two related questions.
-First, ‘Who, or what inserted all this goal-directed design into living things . . . where does it all come from – what is the designing mechanism‘?
-But second, and more tricky, a problem that still baffles scientists and philosophers: ‘How can something that lacks intelligence, like a tree or a worm, possibly be said to have purposes or to demonstrate design?‘
+First, ‘Who, or what, is the designer that inserted all this goal-directed design into living things . . . and what is the designing mechanism‘?
+Associated with this question about nature’s designer is a more complex problem that still baffles scientists and philosophers: ‘How can something that lacks intelligence and consciousness, like a tree or a worm, possibly be said to have purposes (or to demonstrate design)?‘

 These two questions boil down to a single metaphysical question (a question about the nature of reality).
 For the scientist this is a question about our scientific ontology (what actually exists).
-Are purpose and design in nature real or only apparent: are they a part of the fabric of the world or are they something we impose on the world with our minds.
-Are they mental constructs?
+Is purpose in nature real or only apparent: is it part of the fabric of the world or something that our minds impose on the world?

-This first section examines Aristotle’s contribution to this debate, the second will consider the subsequent impact of Darwin’s heory of natural selection.
+This first section examines Aristotle’s contribution to the debate.
+The second will consider the subsequent impact of Darwin’s theory of natural selection.

 For summary purposes, in this and the next section the major theories about teleology – where it comes from (or not) – are stated as general principles; there are eight in all.